Honeysuckle Media: History

-Social justice

 Honeysuckle regularly publishes first-person accounts from marginalized communities and incarcerated or formerly incarcerated citizens.
-Several stories, many in partnership with prisoners’ rights activist Shawanna Vaughn, founder of the nonprofit Silent Cry Inc., have helped raise awareness of inhumane conditions in the American criminal justice system.
+Several stories have examined conditions within the American criminal justice system.
 In 2020, Honeysuckle published an article on the case of California inmate DaReta Gail Steverson, who suffered from leukemia and COVID-19 and was deemed ineligible for parole despite her need of medical treatment.
-Public response to the Honeysuckle article generated a petition for Steverson’s release, ultimately garnering over 80,000 signatures.
-Steverson was given compassionate release from prison in November 2020.

-A 2021 article on racial bias in the case of Matthew Baker, a 23-year-old Georgia man facing the death penalty for a quadruple homicide known as the “Bonfire Killings,” pointed to the lack of evidence tying Baker to the murders.
-In response to the story, local politicians and activists began campaigning for Baker’s release.
-As of July 2021, the investigation into the murders is still ongoing.
+A 2021 article on racial bias in the case of Matthew Baker Jr., a 23-year-old Georgia man facing the death penalty for a quadruple homicide known as the “Bonfire Killings,” pointed to a claimed lack of evidence tying Baker to the murders.
+Journalist Kalyn Womack reported regularly on Baker's case for Honeysuckle from 2021 to 2024, helping to bring national attention and public sympathy to the defendant.
+On May 20, 2024, Baker was found not guilty on all 30 counts.

+Honeysuckle's coverage of formerly incarcerated people has included some of the longest-serving prisoners for cannabis sentences in the United States, including Michael Thompson, Richard DeLisi, and Corvain Cooper.

-In May 2021, the Washington State Department of Corrections banned a copy of Honeysuckle’s 420 print edition from being delivered to inmate Phillip Alvin Jones, on the grounds that the magazine’s cannabis content violated the institution’s mail policy.
-Further investigation into the case led to a debate in other media outlets regarding censorship in prisons.
-Currently the Washington State Department of Corrections maintains its policy on banning cannabis publications.
+In May 2021, the Washington State Department of Corrections banned a copy of Honeysuckle’s 420 print edition from being delivered to an inmate on the grounds that the magazine’s cannabis content violated the institution’s mail policy.

+Controversy

+On June 16, 2024, the company's founders, Sam Long and Ronit Pinto, were involved in a violent altercation with three women on the Upper West Side of Manhattan.
+Footage of the incident was subsequently posted to social media.

+Due to the incident, Cannabiziac, a cannabis brand, removed Pinto from their advisory board.
+The Travel Agency, a New York cannabis chain, also "sever[ed] all ties with Honeysuckle Magazine."

 Cannabis

 Honeysuckle has spearheaded numerous initiatives to educate mainstream culture about the cannabis and hemp industries.
 The company launched the first campaign to display cannabis brands on Times Square billboards for the first time in history on December 31, 2018.
 Fifteen partner brands were featured, including Dasheeda Dawson of The WeedHead™, the first African American owner of a cannabis company to be showcased in that space.
 In 2021, in partnership with rapper Lil Wayne’s cannabis brand GKUA, Honeysuckle highlighted six women-owned companies on Times Square’s Thomson Reuters board.
 Featuring all-female and BIPOC brands and honoring the 50th anniversary of National Cannabis Day, the campaign included Idaho-based Tribal Hemp & Cannabis Magazine from the Indigenous Cannabis Coalition and Ontario-based Legacy 420, a First Nations retailer.
-This was the first Indigenous cannabis collaboration in Times Square history.